Williams Machinery Makes Training Accessible

 “It shows how our company finds solutions for anyone.
 We are giving back to the community by helping individuals get trained and find good jobs.
 It makes me proud to see our company do this,” says Tony Atwal, Assistant Operations Manager.

 Williams Machinery welcomes individuals of all abilities into their many in-class training and online courses.
-We work with several employment service agencies, including Island Dead and Hard of Hearing Centre, S.U.C.C.E.S.S., Pacific Community Resources Society, Avia Employment Services and WorkBC Employment, to find individuals interested in upgrading their knowledge and skills, and the gaining certification needed to advance their career.
+We work with several employment service agencies, including Island Dead and Hard of Hearing Centre, S.U.C.C.E.S.S., Pacific Community Resources Society, Avia Employment Services and WorkBC Employment, to find individuals interested in upgrading their knowledge and skills, and gaining the certification needed to advance their career.

 Interested in learning more about our safety and equipment training at Williams Machinery, click here.